grimmpp/home-assistant-eltako/docs/update_home_assistant_configuration.md

   general_settings:
     fast_status_change: False   # True: Changes status in HA immediately without waiting for actuator response.
 Default: False

-  # optional section 'gateways'
+  # section 'gateway'
-  # currently it makes no differences which devices is configured because all supported devices behave the same.
-In future ESP3 protocol shall be supported.
+  # Currently only devices based on ESP2 protocol are supported.
+In future ESP3 protocol shall be extended.
   gateway:
     device: fgw14usb            # Supported gateways: gam14, fgw14usb, fam-usb
+    base_id: FF-AA-80-00        # Address which is used to send telegrams into wireless network.
+Mainly important for transceivers like FAM-USB
     serial_path: "/dev/serial/by-id/usb-FTDI_FT232R_USB_UART_A10MAMIG-if00-port0"   # example value

   # binary sensors can be switches, door or window contacts, ...
   # This section contains a list of sensor entities